Collaboration for Enhanced Research Impact (CERI)

 Participating EMCRs have the chance to present to (and learn from) people outside their primary research centre and area of research, and to lead different aspects of joint cross-centre EMCR initiatives.

-How we aim to add value for policy makers
+How we add value for policy makers

 CERI answers a need articulated by our policy partners to draw out the policy implications of prevention research into coherent and relevant messages.